 - Due to the cost of materials and a solid wood top layer, engineered wood is often more expensive than laminate flooring.
 Although this is worth considering, engineered wood can outlast laminate by decades.
 It depends on your preference – short-term or long-term savings

 There are many positives, whichever flooring you choose.
-It all depends on personal style preference, and of course your budget.
 The good news is, we’ve moved on from the days of solid wood or nothing.
 So, which will you choose?